-We invite you, if you have developed resources that others might use to aid their implementation of the program, to let us make them available here.
+We invite you, if you have developed resources that others might use to aid their implementation of the program, to let us make them available to other LiD teachers through out networks!

 Currently we have only a few written accounts of the Planning phase, though there is, of course, a description in Kieran Egan’s LiD book.
 We have also recommended that during the initial ceremony when students are given their topics, they should also be given some ideas or questions that can start them off.
 Here are two approaches.
 In the first, the topics come with a set of three questions, and in the other they come with some interesting facts or ideas about the topic.